reneeduijzers/Keep_It_Real_Server/README.md

 The backend side of [Keep It Real](https://github.com/reneeduijzers/Keep_It_Real), a simpel Express server sending out JSON data.
+The server is running online through Heroku.

+Click [here](https://keep-it-real.herokuapp.com/aboutus) to get a list of all agents.

+Click [here](https://keep-it-real.herokuapp.com/listiings) to get a list of all listings.